arnaud-clere/MSFS_HandOnMouse/README.md

 *NB: Move the mouse backward/forward in the reverse throttle range in case you configured forward throttle in a left/right direction*

-When using Jet.ini mappings, a detent is also set at 90% position to allow for better control over the auto-throttle positions.
+When using "Generic * Jets*" mappings, a detent is also set at 90% position to allow for better control over the auto-throttle positions.
 This should be adjusted though to better suit the detents available in each jet.

 ## Smart brakes